Where to Go Out in Seoul: The Ultimate Neighborhood Nightlife Guide

 It’s not curated.
 It’s not quiet.
 It’s where university students go for ₩3,000 beers, grilled chicken skewers, arcade games, and loud laughter echoing through alleyways lined with soju tents and karaoke joints.

-Vibe: Local, energetic, and a little rowdy.
-If Seongsu is your date night, Konkuk is your 2AM breakdown—messy, memorable, and full of life.
+The Contrast: If Seongsu is your sophisticated date night, Konkuk is your 2AM breakdown… messy, memorable, and overflowing with life.

 Euljiro / Jongno: Retro Seoul Meets Hipster Seoul